2 Days Itinerary for Lake Como in Winter with Full Costs

 Taormina square

-In terms of cost, I found Taormina more expensive for food and drink then any of the other places I've visited in Southern Italy or Sicily.
+In terms of cost, I found Taormina more expensive for food and drink than any of the other places I've visited in Southern Italy or Sicily.
 If you're on a budget, a day trip here may be a better option than actually using it for a stay.

 In the afternoon I enjoyed a meal at Ristorante L'Orologio, located just off the main square, which I would highly recommend in terms of service, quality of food and people watching!